-When pupils in my borough start reception, one in five is obese or overweight, which is in line with the national average.
+When pupils in my borough start reception, one in five are obese or overweight, which is in line with the national average.
 But by the time they leave primary school, those numbers are double the national average.

 Lockdown lack of activity

 Figures from Sport England show that the majority of young people failed to meet the recommended 60 minutes of daily exercise in the 2019/20 academic year.
-And almost a third of children (2.3 million) were classed as 'inactive' thanks to restrictions during lockdown, not even doing 30 minutes of exercise a day.
+And almost a third of children (2.3 million) were classed as 'inactive' thanks to restrictions during the lockdown, not even doing 30 minutes of exercise a day.

 Getting kids moving again is a priority, not only for their physical health but their mental health too.
 This is especially important as many studies have highlighted that mental well-being issues are increasing in young people.

 At my school, we have piloted a programme to fight obesity, focusing on physical exercise.

 Seeing the enthusiasm our kids had for PE made us think about incorporating activity into other lessons in the school day.
 We started using ready-made active learning lesson plans from Teach Active.
 This meant we could increase physical activity in both maths and English lessons, getting the kids moving about multiple times during the day.

 A real favourite among students is a game called flossy corners.
 Teachers call out the name of a shape and kids have to run around the classroom finding the matching shape and do the floss dance when they find it.
 This can also be used in English, where they look for synonyms of a word the teacher has said and then dance when they are standing next to the right word.
 It can be played in the classroom or the playground and is popular with teachers and students in all year groups.

 Our aim was to increase physical activity and create a strong sporting culture at school, giving our students life-long skills that would improve their health.
 However, there have been positive outcomes from an academic perspective as well.